OliviaNabbosa89/Starbucks_capstone_project/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
 I must give credit to Starbucks for providing the data that has been used in this project.
 You can find the mobile app [here](https://play.google.com/store/apps/details?id=com.starbucks.mobilecard&hl=sv&gl=US)
-Special thanks to Udacity that has provided the resource material and training throughout the project [here](https://www.udacity.com/)
+Special thanks to Udacity that has provided the resource material and training throughout this the Data Science Nanodegree course[here](https://www.udacity.com/)